Skip to content

 • You cannot pour concrete on your crossing before we have carried out a pre-pour onsite inspection.

-Phone our Customer Service on 9240 1111 to arrange a pre-pour inspection at least 48 business hours before the concrete pour.
+Phone Customer Service on (03) 9240 1111 to arrange a pre-pour inspection a minimum of 3 full business days before the concrete pour.

 • After the crossing has been constructed, we will carry out a final inspection of the works.
 If the pre-pour excavation and preparation did not meet our standards, we will let you know how you can meet them.